It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 As many as you can!
 The more hip thrusts you can do, the faster you'll see results.
 If you're new to this fitness routine, start with 3 sets of 20 reps twice per week and work your way up from there until you're doing 3 sets of 100 reps twice per week.

-The answer is no. You won't get any bigger from doing hip thrusts.
-Hip thrusts are a great exercise for building glutes, but they aren't going to make your hips any bigger than they are now in terms of sheer volume.
+No, your hips won't get any bigger from doing hip thrusts.
+Hip thrusts are a great exercise for building glutes, but they aren't going to make your hips any bigger than they are currently.

 Conclusion